-E-learning training is made available to nominated individuals within each division and business directorate.
-The e-learning training, with content reviewed and updated covers four modules providing an introduction to modern slavery, what are the signs, action to take and an assessment of understanding.
+All new starters in business services are assigned required modern slavery e-learning training.
+The training covers four modules providing an introduction to modern slavery, what are the signs, action to take and an assessment of understanding.

 We raise awareness amongst our staff about slavery and human trafficking which this year has included: